davidcrone/xafty/README.md

 ```

 This is already a major improvement.
 It’s cleaner, testable, reusable,
-and much easier to understand.
-However, this function-based approach
+and much easier to understand due to its modular structure.
+However,
-still does not address every issue and runs into structural problems as
+this function-based approach still does not address every issue and runs
-your pipeline and team grow:
+into structural problems as your pipeline and team grow:

 - **Implicit dependency chains:** Each function still relies on being
   called in the correct order.
 Dependencies remain implicit in the code